Lost in Translation: 5 Common Translation Mistakes and How to Avoid Them

 QA tools such as Trados or Grammarly are useful, but nothing replaces experience and judgment.
 For example, use concordance searches to see that "battery" always referred to energy cells and not past criminal assault charges.

 Engage native speakers and cultural consultants.
-They will certainly tell you that a thumbs-up emoji is considered offensive in the Middle East, or that red means luck in China but symbolizes mourning in South Africa.
+They will certainly tell you that a thumbs-up emoji is considered offensive in the Middle East, or that red is associated with luck in China but symbolizes mourning in South Africa.

 1) Utilize Dynamic Equivalence